Mechanics of Card Games

 In French tarot, the rule is f,T,t,r.
 This means that you must follow suit if you can.
 If you can't follow suit, you must play a trump higher than any other trump so far in the trick, if you can.
 If you can't follow suit and have no high trump, you must still play a trump if you can.
 Only if you can neither follow suit nor play a trump, you may play any card.
 Another rule of French tarot is that you are also obliged to try to play a higher trump when trumps are led; but this rule cannot be covered by Parlett's notation.

-In pandoeren, the rule is ft,t,r.
+In pandoeren, a Dutch jass game, the rule is ft,t,r.
 This means that if you can follow suit, you must either follow suit or play a trump; if you cannot follow suit, you must play a trump; only if you can neither follow suit nor play a trump, you may play any card.

 In kaiserjass, the rule is ftr.
 This means that you may play any card you like.